LEADING OFF: Ohtani vs skidding O's, Bregman back for Astros

 Ohtani, the Angels' two-way superstar, is coming off his best mound start of the season, an eight-inning, 90-pitch gem at Detroit last Wednesday.
 He also leads the majors with 40 home runs.

 The Orioles have yielded at least eight runs 12 times during the skid and been outscored 163-55.
 Winless since Aug.
-2, Baltimore is two losses short of matching the franchise record for successive defeats (set at the start of the 1988 season) and is within striking distance of the modern-day record of 23 in a row, held by the 1961 Philadelphia Phillies.
+2, Baltimore is two losses short of matching the franchise record for successive defeats (set in 1988) and is within striking distance of the modern-day record of 23 in a row, held by the 1961 Philadelphia Phillies.

+The last major league team to lose 20 consecutive games was that 1988 Orioles squad that dropped 21 straight to begin the season.

 “This is incredibly challenging and a huge gut check,” manager Brandon Hyde said.
 “We’re trying to keep our spirits high.”